JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 <br/><br/>
 ### compression error checksum
 Compare the values in the checksum file to make sure your file is not corrupted.
-Checksum files are included in each release.
+A checksum file is included in each release.

 Example using Powershell:\
 `Get-FileHash rr.exe`\